 In the spirit of reassessing campaigns, we’re finding that all kinds of creative elements need scrutiny right now.
 From tone and visual imagery to copy and keywords, the context of our media buys needs to be carefully assessed.
 We’re asking ourselves these questions with every campaign, no matter the channel or size of spend behind it.

-For instance, we don’t think slapstick humour is appropriate for our brands right now.
+For instance, we don’t think slapstick humor is appropriate for our brands right now.
 So we’re holding off on some campaigns that were funnier in nature.
 We’re reevaluating creative that shows interactions like hand shakes, hugs, and high-fives, since social distancing is an important tactic for slowing the spread of illness.
 We’ve also reviewed all our Search ad copy to spot phrasing that’s now awkward — “virus checks,” for instance, have taken on a whole new meaning in light of this moment.

 Guiding question: Are all of the creative elements — tone, copy, visuals, keywords, placements — appropriate and relevant to this new reality?